CARROLL EDWARD MICHELSON

 • 1941 to 1943 U.S. Department of Agriculture, Office of Foreign Agricultural Relations, Washington, D.C.: Administrative Officer (interrupted by World War II conscription).

-• 1943 to 1946 U.S. Coast Guard Lieutenant (World War II).
-U.S. Navy Military Government: Trained at Columbia University as an occupational officer.
-Coursed in island geography, China, Dutch East Indies, India, Malay language, Italian, Pidgin English, anthropology, military law, and international law.
-In spite of his government training in South Seas countries and languages, Michelson was subsequently assigned to the U.S. Coast Guard and left the U.S.A.
-3 March 1944 for duty in Oran Algeria; Port Said Egypt; Basra Iraq; and Naples and Leghorn Italy.
-His duties involved hearings on Merchant Marine officers and crew members to effect discipline, investigation of casualties due to enemy action, negligence, equipment failure and other reasons concerning vessels operated by U.S. Merchant Marine for the War Shipping Administration and for private companies.
+• 1943 to 1946 Carroll Michelson was a U.S. Coast Guard Lieutenant (World War II).
+He trained at Columbia University as an occupational officer specializing in U.S. Navy Military Government.
+In preparation for his tour of duty, he took courses in island geography of the China Dutch East Indies, studied the India Malay language, Italian, Pidgin English, anthropology, military law, and international law.
+In spite of his government training in South Seas countries and languages, Michelson was subsequently assigned to the U.S. Coast Guard and left the U.S.A. on 3 March 1944 for duty in Oran Algeria, Port Said Egypt, Basra Iraq, and Naples and Leghorn Italy.
+His duties involved hearings on Merchant Marine officers and crew members to effect discipline investigations of casualties due to enemy action, negligence equipment failures, and other reasons concerning vessels operated by U.S. Merchant Marine for the War Shipping Administration and for private companies.
 Michelson determined compliance with U.S. navigation laws.
 He also performed American consular duties in connection with processing seamen's papers and ship's articles.

 • 1941 to 1955 U.S. Department of Agriculture, Office of Foreign Agricultural Relations, Washington, D.C.: Administrative Officer handling foreign relations activities of the Department of Agriculture.
 His specific duties were those of Administrative Officer and Head of the Division of Administration reporting to the Director (GS-18 position).
 Functions included the coordination of the Administrative management and activities of the office including the fiscal and personnel phases, budget preparation, and maintenance of appropriations accounts.
 He assisted the Director in the presentation of budget requests to the Budget Bureau and to Congress.
 He was also charged with the administrative management (non-scientific) of ten agricultural experiment stations located in Ecuador, Guatemala, Canal Zone, Nicaragua, Peru, Colombia, Bolivia, Cuba, El Salvador, and Brazil Personnel activities included the recruitment of agricultural scientists for foreign missions and for office staffing purposes, and the administration of salary and "additional compensation" plans for professional employees on foreign posts under Budget Bureau regulations.
 In later years, he supervised the administrative phases of the U.S. Department of Agriculture's participation in the Point IV program.
 He participated in the Budget Bureau and House and Senate Appropriation Committee hearings in 1942, 1947-1953.
 He was the Department's observer at the State Department Foreign Service Selection Board from 1948-1951, and again in 1954.